WBL-567/Multimodal_mixed_strata_model/README.md

-# ata_model
+# Multimodal_mixed_strata_model

-# A Deep Multimodal Fusion Model for Real-Time Identification of Mixed Strata in Shield Tunnelling

-This repository provides the implementation code, processed numerical input data, LOF-cleaned tunnelling-parameter data, representative sample raw vibration data, and scripts used for the manuscript:

-**A deep multimodal fusion model for real-time identification of mixed strata in shield tunnelling**
+This repository provides the implementation code, processed numerical input data, LOF-cleaned tunnelling-parameter data, representative sample raw vibration data, and preprocessing scripts used for multimodal mixed strata identification in shield tunnelling.

 The complete processed spectrogram image dataset used as the image-modality input of the multimodal model is available on Zenodo: